gsbullmer/100-days-of-code/log.md

 **Today's Progress**: Continued working on missions for CheckiO.

 **Thoughts:** Productive day today!
-Finished five missions in the Elementary zone.
+Finished five missions in the Elementary station.

 **Link to work:** [CheckiO][14]